pflenker/pflenker.github.io/_posts/2019-11-08-rust-text-editor-chapter-3.md

 generally a good idea.

 We saw before that the Rust compiler can give you some advise on idiomatic code
-- for instance, when we prefixed a variable that we where not using with an underscore.
+- for instance, when we prefixed a variable that we were not using with an underscore.
 My advise is to not ignore compiler warnings, your final code should always compile without warnings.